 $servicename = "SomeService" $list = get-content “c:\ps\comp_list.txt” foreach ($server in $list) { if (Get-Service $servicename -computername $server -ErrorAction 'SilentlyContinue'){ Write-Host "$servicename exists on $server " # do something } else{write-host "No service $servicename found on $server."} }

 You can use the Get-Service cmdlet to get the status of services not only on the local but also on remote computers.
 To do this, use the –ComputerName parameter.
 You can use the NetBIOS, FQDN name, or an IP address as a computer name.
-Connection to remote computers is established not through PowerShell Remoting (WinRM), but Service Manager (similar to the sc.exe command).
+Connection to remote computers is established not through PowerShell Remoting (WinRM), but through Service Manager (similar to the sc.exe command).

 get-service wuauserv -ComputerName remotePC1